ArduPilot/ardupilot_wiki/plane/source/docs/assisted_fixed_wing_flight.rst

 :ref:`FBWA <fbwa-mode>` mode for example, or for assisted automatic fixed wing takeoffs.

 .. warning:: If you are not using an airspeed sensor, airspeed will be determined by the synthetic airspeed generated internally as a backup in case of airspeed sensor failure.
 This estimate can be very inaccurate at times.
 You may want to consider not enabling  Assisted Fixed Wing Flight if not using an airspeed sensor to prevent false activations when airspeed really  is above the threshold but is being misrepresented by the internal airspeed.
+Setting :ref:`Q_ASSIST_SPEED <Q_ASSIST_SPEED>` to -1 will disable the pre-arm warning to set this parameter to a non-zero value to enable the feature, allowing it to remain disabled, if undesired.

 It is suggested that you do initial flights with :ref:`Q_ASSIST_SPEED <Q_ASSIST_SPEED>` set to zero